bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 human-readable code to the user and directing the user to enter that code at a known URL.
 The RC is not capable of presenting an arbitrary URL to the user, nor is it capable of accepting incoming HTTP requests from the user's browser.
-The RC polls the AS while it is waiting for the RO to authorize the request.
-The user's interaction is assumed to occur on a secondary device.
+The RC polls the AS while it is waiting for the RO to authorize the request.s The user's interaction is assumed to occur on a secondary device.
 In this example it is assumed that the user is both the RQ and RO, though the user is not assumed to be interacting with the RC through the same web browser used for interaction at